brian-lamb-software-engineer/expressBuilder/README.md

 When your ready to expand the application:

-If you want to add anything, first look for a suitable module here https://www.npmjs.com/.
+- If you want to add anything, first look for a suitable module here https://www.npmjs.com/.
 If you find one, install the module directly using npm e.g. `npm install --save redux`

-If you cant find your module at npm, but find it at github;
+- If you cant find your module at npm, but find it at github:

   a) add the git hub source to your package json